-A detailed self-evaluation questionnaire based on that contained in the Code of Practice for the Governance of State Bodies was completed by all Board members and by members of the Finance, Audit and Risk Committee during 2019.
+A detailed self-evaluation questionnaire based on that contained in the Code of Practice for the Governance of State Bodies was completed by all Board members and by members of the Finance, Audit and Risk Committee during 2020.
 The responses were collated and were formally reviewed by the Board and the Finance, Audit & Risk Committee.
+An evaluation of Board Performance was undertaken by an external consultant during the year, and presented to the Board.
+The report concluded that the Company has a strong Board and executive and has a robust internal controls framework.
+A number of recommendations remain under consideration by the Board.